wealdtech/ethdo/docs/usage.md

 `ethdo block info` obtains information about a block in the Ethereum consensus chain.
 Options include:

 - `blockid`: the ID (slot, root, 'head') of the block to obtain
+- `block-time`: the time (unix timestamp in decimal or hex, or a time in format YYYY-MM-DDTHH:MM:SS) of the block to obtain

 ```sh
 $ ethdo block info --blockid=80